 Building from a foundation of excellence

 Working with specialists from UofL Physicians, Norton Children’s Hospital remains the only pediatric heart failure and transplant program serving Kentucky and Southern Indiana.
-The Society of Thoracic Surgeons recently awarded its two out of three-star rating to the program.
-No program in Ohio or Kentucky is ranked higher.

 Dr. Alsoufi arrived at Norton Children’s amid construction of the Jennifer Lawrence Cardiac Intensive Care Unit, supported by a $2 million gift from the actor’s foundation, to meet growing demand for specialized heart care.
 The unit will include private recovery rooms and space for families to stay with their child.